cegrif01/geocoding/Blog.md

 Congratulations we are done with the Domain layer.
 Let's move on to the Infrastructure layer now.

 The config will look a bit weird so let me explain.
 We are using raw PHP.
-I try my hardest to not couple simple packages to frameworks.
+I try my hardest to not couple simple packages to a specific framework.
 It can be easy to get bogged down in the latest breaking changes in Laravel, Symfony, or CakePHP.
 When I go to github to find a PHP package, 8/10 of them are outdated and no good because it's coupled to an older version of Laravel.
 I know I could have just installed the Config package from Laravel and that would probably be the way you'd do it.
 In those rare cases when I don't want to use a bunch of libraries, here's a clever way to tie config values to a single class.
-Of course this is immutable because I never want my config to change from underneath me.
+Of course this is immutable because I never want my config to change it's properties at run time.

 ```
 <?php